-There are many ways to produced induced emf figure illustrated one of them.
+There are many ways to produce induced emf figures illustrated one of them.
 Consider a straight piece of wire of length l placed in the magnetic field of a permanent magnet.
 The wire is connected to a sensitive galvanometer.
 This forms a closed path or loop without any battery.
-In beginning when the loop is at rest in the magnetic field, no current is shown by the galvanometer.
+In the beginning, when the loop is at rest in the magnetic field, no current is shown by the galvanometer.
 If we move the loop from the left to right, the length l of the wire is dragged across the magnetic field and a current follows through the loop.
-As stop moving the loop, current also stops.
-Now, if we move the loop in opposite direction, current also reverses its direction.
+As stop moving the loop, the current also stops.
+Now, if we move the loop in opposite direction, the current also reverses its direction.
 This is indicated by the deflection of the galvanometer opposite direction.

 I×R = constant

 This statement is the induced emf.
 This induced emf leads to an induced current when the circuit is closed.
 The current can be increased by

 - Replacing the loop by a coil of many turns

 If we perform the above experiment in the other way i.e., instead of moving the loop across the magnetic field, we hold the loop stationary and move the magnet, then it can be easily observed that the results are the same.
 Thus, it can be concluded that it is the relative motion of the loop and the magnet that causes the included emf.

 In fact, this relative motion changes the magnetic flux through the loop, therefore, if we say that an induced emf is produced in a loop if the magnetic flux through it changes.
 The greater the rate of change of flux, the larger is the induced emf.

 There are some other methods described below in which an emf is induced in a loop by producing a change of magnetic flux through it.